jasonbrooks/centos.org/about/governance/appendix-glossary.md

 title:      "CentOS Governance - Appendix: Glossary"
 markdown:   basic
 is_dynamic: true
+layout: default
 ---

 * Table of contents will replace this text.
 {:toc}

-#CentOS Governance - Appendix: Glossary
+# CentOS Governance - Appendix: Glossary
 {:.no_toc}
 [&laquo; Back to Governance](/about/governance)